SAP-samples/teched2025-AI164/exercises/ex1/README.md

-# Excercise 1: Prepare the BTP Subaccount
+# Exercise 1: Prepare the BTP Subaccount

-In this exercise, you will learn how to prepare a subaccount to subsequently setup Joule and Document Grounding.
+In this exercise, you will learn how to prepare a Subaccount to subsequently setup Joule and Document Grounding.
 After completing these steps you will have a Subaccount with all the needed entitlements, you established trust to a IAS tenant and are ready to execute the Joule Booster.

 ## <a name="step1"></a>Step 1: Log in to BTP

-For the live excercise at TechEd 2025, we provide a BTP Landscape to try on.
-The first step is to successfully login via the custom platform IDP following this link:
+For the live exercise at TechEd 2025, we provide a BTP Landscape to try on.
+The first step is to successfully log in via the custom platform IDP following this link:

 https://emea.cockpit.btp.cloud.sap/cockpit/?idp=a8hrq53ve.accounts.ondemand.com#/globalaccount/fd5a03c5-21bc-4ed2-ba61-62e521144b11

 When first logging in you will be redirected to a IAS login screen similar to this:

-1. Login with the provided user and password shown in the room.
+1. Log in using the username and password provided in the workshop room.

 <br>![](/exercises/ex1/images/ias_login.png)